omalk98/CrystalBox-backup/project_charter.md

 - System onwer has predefined points of access they wish to install the RFID/BT gateway on with recognized names/IDs.
 - System users have a valid email to access web portal and mobile app
-- Admin has manually verified newer admins before they admin creadentials for those new admins.
+- Admins have manually verified newer admins before they create new admin creadentials and provide those credentials to those new admins.

 ### 5.3 Constraints